 I know the KIDS are better for it.
 But my mother bear comes out in its fierce, protective, sometimes controlling ways–and I don’t surrender my primary parenting role well.

-Two weeks locuming in others’ doctor’s offices and two hospital emerg call weekends in small town emergency wards–you’d think my hubby would need a break.
-Not come home to lessons and driving the kids to their extracurricular activities for nearly the entire week.
+Two weeks locuming in others’ doctor’s offices and two hospital emerg call weekends in small-town emergency wards–you’d think my hubby would need a break.
+Not come home to lessons and drive the kids to their extracurricular activities for nearly the entire week.

 He willingly offered; almost insisted that I take a break, and remember this final week pre-forty as a time away to write.

 Not trying to push me out the door…but also knowing that finding time to do the things I love is rare–time few and far between, and because I’m better for it, he finally convinced me to leave Monday afternoon.

 There aren’t nearly as many afternoon coffee breaks as when I had the kids in school (and there weren’t many then).

 There is no time in the day when all the housework is done, not even for ten minutes.
 We live, work, and play in this three-floored rectangle and mess: every square foot of it.